-Ex-Major League Baseball player sought in woman’s killing
+Ex-pro baseball player sought in woman’s killing found dead

 SCOTTSALE, Ariz.
-(AP) — The unoccupied vehicle of a former professional baseball player sought in the shooting death of his ex-girlfriend in a Phoenix suburb was found Saturday found near Flagstaff in northern Arizona, police said.
+(AP) — A former professional baseball player sought in the shooting death of his ex-girlfriend in a Phoenix suburb was found dead Saturday of a self-inflicted gunshot wound at the Grand Canyon, police said.

+The body of Charles Haeger, 37, was discovered about 4 p.m. on a trail along the South Rim of the Grand Canyon in northern Arizona, Sgt.
+Ben Hoster, a Scottsdale Police Department spokesman said in a statement Saturday night.

-Police have probable cause to arrest 37-year-old Charles Haeger on suspicion of murder and aggravated assault in the fatal shooting Friday, said Sgt.
-Ben Hoster, a Scottsdale Police Department spokesman.
+Police were seeking Haeger on suspicion of murder and aggravated assault in the fatal shooting Friday, Hoster said.

-Though the vehicle was discovered near Flagstaff, “Haeger is still outstanding,” Hoster said.
-“We are coordinating with law enforcement in northern Arizona as we continue to search for the suspect.”
+The victim was identified by police Saturday night as Danielle Breed, 34.
+Breed owned The Tipsy Coyote Bar and Grill in Scottsdale, the Arizona Republic reported.

+Earlier Saturday, Haeger’s unoccupied vehicle was found near Flagstaff in northern Arizona, police said.
 Flagstaff is 118 miles (190 kilometers) north of Scottsdale.

 According to mlb.com, Haeger was a pitcher drafted by the Chicago White Sox in 2001, and he played 83 innings in the the major leagues.
-His career included stints with the Boston Red Sox, Seattle Mariners and Los Angeles Dodges organizations.
+His career included stints with the Boston Red Sox, Seattle Mariners and Los Angeles Dodgers organizations.

 Hoster said investigators determined that a male roommate of the victim heard gunshots when he returned to the residence Friday and that moments later Haeger emerged from the victim’s bedroom with a handgun.